SBortz/bitcoin-tx-creatr/README.md

 ### Sign transaction

+The last step before being able to execute the transaction is signing it.
+Use the output again and sign it with your private key.
 ```
 bitcoin-tx-creatr.exe sign previousTransactionHex privateKey
 ```

+And that´s it.
+Send the transaction (hex) to the bitcoin network.
+For example via https://live.blockcypher.com/btc/pushtx/ or the bitcoin core client:
 ```
 You signed your transaction on the TestNet
 Here is your transaction (json)